AndreiPiatrou/articles/team-best-practices.md

 2. In rare cases, when there is no Jira ticket exists, special `[DEV]` prefix can be used.
 3. `SHORT_DESCRIPTION` and `DETAILED_EXPLANATION` parts of commit message should be descriptive and clear, see [this article][link_git_commit_best_practices] and follow this practices.

-## Pull requests
+## Pull requests and code review
-It is required to push your code by pull requests and every pull request should be reviewed by two or more team members.
+It is *required* to push your code by pull requests and *every* pull request should be reviewed by two or more team members.
 This practice is used to:

 1. Share knowledge, code style and coding practices in both directions.
 2. Avoid bugs and unclear and hard-to-understand code.
-3. Run tests and linters for changed code.
+3. Build artifacts, run tests and linters for changed code.
 4. Store clear changelog in git commit history.

 ## Continuous Integration / Continuous Delivery